NavigationContentFooter

 • Move virtual machines away from failing or underperforming machines.

-The virtual machine retains its network identity and connections, ensuring a seamless migration process which completes in several seconds.
-It uses the RPN connection between your servers to avoid any impact on the public internet connection, however some restrictions apply:
+The virtual machine retains its network identity and connections, ensuring a seamless migration process that completes in several seconds.
+It uses the RPN connection between your servers to avoid any impact on the public internet connection, however, some restrictions apply:

 • The origin and destination machine must be in the same RPN group.